shashankkannan/Automating-AWS-Infrastructure-with-CloudFormation-Amplify-and-Lambda-Guide/README.md

           zip my-function.zip index.js  # Or whatever your handler file is named
           ```

       *   **Create an S3 bucket (or use an existing one):** Go to the S3 service in the AWS Management Console.
 Create a *private* bucket (e.g., `my-lambda-code-bucket-[your-id]-[region]`).  *Important:* The CloudFormation template will create a bucket if you don't already have one, but it's best to create it yourself and then reference it in the template.
+(Use if code > 10mb)

       *   **Upload the zip file:** Upload `my-function.zip` to the `code/` folder in your S3 bucket.
 If the `code` folder doesn't exist, create it.
 The full S3 path will be something like `s3://my-lambda-code-bucket-[your-id]-[region]/code/my-function.zip`.